 As the days approached for Urban Cookhouse's (UC) newest location to open in the Crestline neighborhood of Mountain Brook, AL, the unexpected occurred.
 A few weeks before opening, the Crestline assistant manager left the company to pursue other interests.
 This was an instant red flag for co-owner David Synder and his team that a proper Human Resource (HR) system was not in place.
-Drawing on their local network of contacts, management was able to resolve the issue quickly; however, this led David to contemplate and worry about similar issues that could possibly arise at other current and potential locations.
+Drawing on their local network of contacts, management was able to resolve the issue quickly; however, this led David to contemplate and worry about similar issues that could possibly arise within outer market locations.
 The firm needed reliable leaders at these locations; leaders that understood what it took to drive sales, motivate employees, and mitigate food and labor costs.
 These leaders would be the face of the location.
-Most of all, they wanted to work to incentivize these managers in order to maintain stability within their managerial ranks.
+Most of all, they wanted to work to incentivize these managers in order to maintain a stable environment in these future and current locations.
 David knew that HR procedures and protocols must be established for Urban Cookhouse to continue to grow.
 These systems would hopefully minimize risk, properly incentivize and train managers as well as develop efficient and effective methods for recruiting quality managerial candidates.